Luxury Home Buying Myths Debunked!

 It is true that getting a jumbo mortgage is impossible without a down payment.
-During the aforementioned recession, the only way to qualify for a jumbo mortgage was to pay at least 20% of the asking price up front as a down payment.
-For a home priced at $600,000 this would mean a down payment of $120,000!
+During the aforementioned recession, the only way to qualify for a jumbo mortgage was to pay at least 20% of the asking price upfront as a down payment.
+For a home priced at $600,000, this would mean a down payment of $120,000!

 Thankfully, that has changed.
 It is quite common for banks to offer jumbo mortgages with only 10%** down.
 Even a few lenders have started offering a 5%* down option for certain loan sizes.
-This has opened the door for more qualifying buyers to be approved for jumbo lending while also allowing them to keep their excess funds in alternative forms of investments.
+This has opened the door for more qualifying buyers to be approved for jumbo lending while also allowing them to keep their excess funds in alternative forms of investment.

 Prospective borrowers will need to be prepared to show documentation of their down payment.